Mnjar/sentiment-analysis-ecommerce/README.md

 1. Precision

-   Precision measures the proportion of correct positive predictions out of all positive predictions made by the model.
+    Precision measures the proportion of correctly predicted positive sentiments out of all predictions made as positive.

     $$\text{PRECISSION} = \frac{TP}{TP+FP}$$

     Where TP is True Positives and FP is False Positives.
-    This metric shows how many of the churn predictions are actually churn.
-High precision means the model can minimize false positives.
+    In sentiment analysis, high precision means the model avoids labeling neutral or negative texts as positive sentiments.

 2. Recall

-    Recall measures the proportion of correct positive predictions out of all actual positive data.
+    Recall measures the proportion of correctly predicted positive sentiments out of all actual positive sentiments in the dataset.

     $$\text{RECALL} = \frac{TP}{TP+FN}$$

     Where FN is false negatives.
-    Recall gives an idea of ​​how well the model detects all churned customers.
-A high recall indicates that the model is able to catch many cases of churn even though there are some errors.
+    A high recall indicates that the model captures most of the positive sentiments, even if some predictions are incorrect.

 3. F1 Score